 - Being unable to stop or control drinking

 - Engaging in risky behavior or drinking in dangerous situations

 - Neglecting normal school, family or work responsibilities

 While someone could drink rarely and still suffer from alcoholism, individuals who consume more alcohol are at a higher risk of having alcoholism.
 Women are at risk if they drink more than seven drinks a week or three drinks a day.
 Men have an increased risk if they consume more than 4 drinks a day or more than 14 in a week.

 Addiction Help Is Available

-Most likely, someone who needs to know, “am I an alcoholic?” suffers from alcohol abuse.
-Individuals can get help for an alcohol addiction starting at Serenity House Detox in Houston.
+Most likely, someone who needs to know, “Am I an alcoholic?” suffers from alcohol abuse.
+Individuals can get help for an alcohol addiction starting at Serenity House Detox & Recovery in Houston.
 Withdrawal symptoms can be severe, so it is important to go through detox under medical supervision.
 At the detox center, medical staff members are on hand to supervise and treat severe withdrawal symptoms.

 - Individualized care options

 An addiction is difficult to live with, but help is available.
 Through a professional detox center, patients can lay the foundation for long-term sobriety.
 To find out how detox can get you started on your recovery, call Serenity House Detox & Recovery today at 866.516.8356.